traquito/traquito.github.io/docs/faq/contact/README.md

 For all other questions, please create a new topic on the forum and folks will surely help!

-If you need to contact me directly, please ask for contact details on that thread while explaining what you need help with and why it needs to be private.

 I think everyone benefits from open communication so the forum is really the best place to discuss!